 The simulated robot has many sensors available.
-In addition to these standard sensors:
+These are the standard sensors:

 A Compass (rCompass) to know the orientation of the robot.

-A GPS (rGPS) to find out the current X, Y coordinates of the robot.
+A simple GPS (rGPS) to find out the current X, Y coordinates of the robot.

-Beacon sensor (rBeacon) to determines if the robot is facing a beacon.
+A Beacon Sensor (rBeacon) to determines if the robot is facing a beacon.

 A Camera (rLook) to determine the color seen in front of the robot

-The screenshot below shows the simulated robot after learning the maze.
+The screenshot below shows the simulated robot navigating a maze after learning it.

 REAL WORLD CONTROL

 RobotBASIC can perform serial and parallel I/O operations to all PC Ports (both real and virtual), including USB or Bluetooth.
-It even has direct support for USBmicro I/O boards (see USBmicro.com for complete information on their products and this PDF for many example applications).
+It even has direct support for USBmicro I/O boards (see USBmicro.com for complete information on their products and the PDF below for many example applications).
 You can choose to create your own protocols or just use ours, which allows the simulation programs to automatically communicate with a real-world robot using a wireless link.
 Since the link is bi-directional, the real robot will send back sensory data that can be read using the standard simulator commands.
-For more detailed information refer to the book Robot Programmer's Bonanza.
+For more detailed information refer to some of our books, such as Robot Programmer's Bonanza.

-RobotBASIC controlled robots or data acquisition systems can communicate over the Internet using TCP or UDP (see this PDF for details).
+RobotBASIC controlled robots or data acquisition systems can communicate over the Internet using TCP or UDP (see the PDF below for details).
 There are even commands that let your programs send emails and attachments.
-Information about these capabilities is given in the RobotBASIC IDE HELP file.
+Information about these capabilities is given in RobotBASIC's integrated HELP file.
 We have numerous books showing how to interface RobotBASIC to the real world.
-This PDF deals specifically with the Arduino processor.
+A PDF below even shows how to interface RobotBASIC with the Arduino processor.